 Select Page

-Man in coffee shopIt’s important to engage in self-care activities that suit your personality.
+A man in a tan jacket in a coffee shop with his iPadIt’s essential to engage in self-care activities that align with your personality.
 If you’re an introvert, your self-care needs might differ from those of your extroverted friends and family.
 Here are some practices from Klinefelter Syndrome you can use to attend to your emotional and physical needs as an introvert.

 Develop a Self-Care Routine